Showing posts with label fly. Show all posts

 I was selected from the audience to be a character on The Cheers Show.

-Christmas time is a very busy time at Disney Parks so we had to stand in line for hours.
+Christmas time is hectic at Disney Parks, so we had to wait in line for hours.

 Who Framed Roger Rabbit @ MGM Studio